alonisser/integration-patterns-reloaded/presentation.md

 * Even with authority, Integrators have limited resources to change existing applications (Might not be even possible with "over the shelf" software products)

 ---
+# Integration patters - Strategic design

+* The big problem of integration is working with different mental models.
+DDD suggests several strategic patterns for this kind of cooperation:
+Bounded contexts, shared kernel, conformist, producer/consumer teams and more

+--

+* This is out of scope for this talk.. we'll be focusing on the technical aspect of integrating data.

+---
-# Integration question: Stateless vs Statefull
+# Data Integration question: Stateless vs Statefull

 A main question we need to answer when building an integration - Do we need to trigger a "one time" action based on the input.
 Or do we need to use existing state.